AtlasOfLivingAustralia/koel/README.md

 `koel` provides a workflow to facilitate the process of searching for taxa within spatial and temporal constraints, summarising this information in a table, and sending the table as an email. `koel` uses the [`galah`](https://galah.ala.org.au) package to query biodiversity data within the [Atlas of Living Australia](https://www.ala.org.au) (ALA), and the [`emayili`](https://github.com/datawookie/emayili/) package to send emails from R. `koel` is developed and maintained by the [Science and Decision Support Team](https://labs.ala.org.au/about.html) at the ALA.

 The package is named after the Eastern Koel (*Eudynamys orientalis*), a large, canopy-dwelling cuckoo with [distinctive calls](https://xeno-canto.org/explore?query=Eudynamys%20orientalis).

+If you have any questions or suggestions, please [contact us](mailto:support@ala.org.au).

 ## Installation